 Is Sriracha Good for You?

-However, moderation is key.
-Too much sodium or spice can cause stomach discomfort or heartburn for sensitive individuals.
+As with any food, moderation is key.
+Excessive consumption may cause stomach discomfort or heartburn for sensitive individuals.
+Consult a healthcare professional for personalized dietary advice.

 Want to Make Your Own?
 Here's How!